DUI Defense Attorney Serving Chicago's West Suburbs

 When it comes to driving under the influence (DUI) charges, the sooner you address the situation the better.
 That’s because police and judges in Illinois take drunk driving incredibly serious.
 They won’t just slap you on the wrist and send you on your way.
 You could be facing some serious charges that may only get worse the longer you wait to retain the services of a skilled defense lawyer.

-Under Illinois law, you could be charged with a DUI if:
+DUI charges can involve alcohol or drugs.
+Under Illinois law, you could be charged with driving under the influence if:

 Penalties for a DUI depend on your age and blood alcohol concentration (BAC).

 Example: A first-time DUI conviction for a .08% BAC or higher can lead to a maximum fine of $2,500, the possibility of imprisonment for up to one year and a minimum one-year license revocation.
 If your BAC is 0.16% or higher, in addition to these penalties, you may also face a minimum of 100 hours of community service as well as a mandatory fine of $500.

 Illinois is an implied consent state, meaning when you receive your driver’s license, you are accepting the fact that police can ask you to submit to a breath test if they suspect you are impaired by alcohol.

 You have the right to refuse submitting to a breath test both at the scene of the stop and at the station after arrest, but doing so can result in a suspension of your driving privileges from one year to three years.
 Permits can be obtained in order to drive during this suspension period so long as certain other conditions are met and complied with.
 If you submit to a breath test at the police station, you are providing them with the evidence they need to convict you!
 The choice is yours.

 Turn to Us — We Have Your Back